lagoon-examples/wordpress-base/README.md

 4. Run `pygmy start`.
 5. Run `docker-compose build`.
 6. Run `docker-compose up -d`.
+7. Run `docker-compose exec cli composer install` - this will make sure all of the dependencies have been added inside of the container.
-7. You should now have a fully functional local WordPress site at [`wordpress-nginx.docker.amazee.io`](http://wordpress-nginx.docker.amazee.io)!
+8. You should now have a fully functional local WordPress site at [`wordpress-nginx.docker.amazee.io`](http://wordpress-nginx.docker.amazee.io)!

 ## WordPress and Composer